-Looking for a summer placement or sandwich year in civil engineering, construction management, quantity surveying/cost management, facilities management, building surveying, architecture…?
+Looking for a summer internship, a placement or a sandwich year in civil engineering, construction management, quantity surveying/cost management, facilities management, building surveying, architecture…?
 These are offered by numerous construction employers, including the following...

-- AECOM offers summer placements lasting six to eight weeks.
+- AECOM offers summer placements across the UK, typically lasting six to weeks.

-- Babcock International Group usually offers summer internships in roles including civil engineering and marine of ten to 12 weeks.
+- Babcock International Group offers summer internships of ten to 12 weeks in roles including civil engineering and human factors.

-- Laing O'Rourke offers summer internships in civil engineering and quantity surveying.
+- JLL offers four-week summer internships in quantity surveying and building surveying.

-- Mace offers ten-week summer internships to first-, second- and penultimate-year students in areas such as project management, design management, construction management, facilities management, quantity surveying and building surveying.
+- Mace offers ten-week summer internships to first-, second- and penultimate-year students in areas such as design management and cost consulting.

-- Mott MacDonald offers summer internships of between eight and 12 weeks in environmental consultancy, civil and structural engineering, mechanical engineering, electrical engineering and building services engineering.
+- Mott MacDonald offers summer internships of in areas including environmental consultancy, civil and structural engineering, mechanical engineering, electrical engineering and building services engineering.

 - Skanska offers eight-week summer internships in areas including civil engineering, design engineering, construction management, project management, quantity surveying and the environment, and health and safety.

-Industrial placements for sandwich years in construction, engineering and surveying
+Industrial placements for sandwich-year students in construction, engineering and surveying

-- AECOM offers industrial placements lasting six to 12 months.
+- AECOM offers industrial placements across the UK, typically lasting from six to 12 months.

-- Arcadis offers industrial and sandwich-year placements in areas such as project management and quantity surveying.
+- Arcadis offers industrial and sandwich-year placements in areas such as cost consultancy (quantity surveying) and civil engineering.

 - Arup traditionally offers mid-degree placements of up to 12 months in areas such as civil engineering.

-- Babcock International Group offers placements of either six months or 12 months in areas such as marine engineering.
+- Babcock International Group offers placements of 12 months in areas such as quantity surveying and project management.

-- Balfour Beatty offers placements of six or 12 months in civil engineering, quantity surveying and construction management.
+- Balfour Beatty offers placements lasting 12 months in areas including civil engineering, quantity surveying and construction management.

 - Gardiner & Theobald has 12-month industrial placements in cost management and project management for students on sandwich degrees.

-- ISG offers sandwich-year placements, most frequently in construction management, quantity surveying and building services.
+- ISG offers an industry year placement scheme, with specialisms in construction management, quantity surveying and building services management.